dethcrypto/TypeChain/packages/hardhat/README.md

 require('@nomiclabs/hardhat-waffle')
 ```

-Or, if you are using TypeScript, add this to your hardhat.config.ts:
+Or, if you use TypeScript, add this to your `hardhat.config.ts`:

 ```typescript
 import '@typechain/hardhat'